differentpla-net/differentpla-net.github.io/_posts/2021-02-15-ranch-error-closed.md

 ...which is extremely promising.

-But: I need to confess that at this point, I wasted an hour or so looking at how `new_user` was handled in `ssl_connection`, before figuring out that I should have been looking at `tls_connection` instead.
-That first pid in the list isn't an `ssl_connection`; it's a `tls_connection`.

 ### Down the rabbit hole

+I need to confess that at this point, I wasted an hour or so looking at how `new_user` was handled in `ssl_connection`, before figuring out that I was looking in the wrong place.
+That first pid in the list isn't an `ssl_connection`.

 Allow me to continue down this particular rabbit hole for a while first, though -- it's not without interest.